-On March 6, 2019, our Board of Directors approved an increase to the share repurchase program of approximately \$200 million, which the time brought our available capacity to repurchase shares in the open market or privately negotiated transactions to approximately \$250 million.
-The Company did not repurchase any of the Company's stock during the three months ended July 31, 2020 compared to repurchasing \$12.7 million of the Company's stock in the year-ago quarter.
-As of July 31, 2020, \$158.3 million remained available for common stock repurchases under our share repurchase program.
+On March 6, 2019, our Board of Directors approved an increase to the share repurchase program of approximately \$200 million, which at the time brought our available capacity to repurchase shares in the open market or privately negotiated transactions to approximately \$250 million.
+The Company repurchased approximately \$22.8 million and \$61.9 million of the Company's stock during the six months ended October 31, 2020 and 2019.
+As of October 31, 2020, \$135.5 million remained available for common stock repurchases under our share repurchase program.
 Any decision to continue to execute our currently outstanding share repurchase program will depend on our earnings, capital requirements, financial condition and other factors considered relevant by our Board of Directors.
-The Credit Agreement permits us to pay dividends to our stockholders and make share repurchases so long as there is no default under the Credit Agreement, the consolidated net leverage ratio, which used adjusted EBITDA is no greater than 425 to 1.00, and the pro forma liquidity is at least \$50 million, including the revolving credit commitment minus amounts outstanding on the Revolver, issued letters of credit and swing loans.
-Furthermore, our Notes allow usto pay \$25 million of dividends per fiscal year with no restrictions plus an unlimited amount of dividends so long as our consolidated total leverage ratio is not greater than 3.50 to 1.00 and there is no default under the indenture governing the Notes.
+The Credit Agreement permits us to pay dividends to our stockholders and make share repurchases so long as there is no default under the Credit Agreement, the consolidated net leverage ratio, which uses adjusted EBITDA is no greater than 4.25 to 1.00, and pro forma liquidity is at least \$50 million, including the revolving credit commitment minus amounts outstanding on the Revolver, issued letters of credit and swing loans.
+Furthermore, our Notes allow us to pay \$25 million of dividends per fiscal year with no restrictions plus an unlimited amount of dividends so long as our consolidated total leverage ratio is not greater than 3.50 to 1.00, and there is no default under the indenture governing the Notes.